 Looking for the best way to whip up your Brussels sprouts?
 This list of Best Brussels Sprouts Recipes will teach you several ways to prepare one of my favorite green veggies.

 From simply roasted with another delicious and nutritious vegetable or cooked in an ultra-flavorful marinade or topped with dynamic sauce, this list has something for everyone.

-I’m confident that within this list, you will find the recipe that convert you into a brussels-obsessed veggie lover like me!
+I’m confident that within this list, you will find the recipe that converts you into a Brussels-obsessed veggie lover like me!

 As an environmental scientist, I always try to stick to seasonal eating!
 It’s one of the easiest (and most delicious!) ways to support local farmers and improve your carbon footprint.

 3. Sweet and Salty Brussels Sprouts